Optimism Amidst Difficult Times: The Bacolod MassKara Festival History

 Bacolod City is the capital of Negros Occidental.
 The city’s Charter Anniversary falls on October 19 and the third weekend usually marks the time for the MassKara Festival celebration.

-This 2009 was the festival’s 30th anniversary – which means we need to travel back to 1980 to understand how all of these came to be.
+The first time I was there was in 2009, which was the festival’s 30th anniversary.
+Thus, to know the history, we need to learn what happened back in 1980 to understand how all of these came to be.

 And thus, the MassKara Festival was born.